-4.4.4 Ex-post
+4.4.4 For ex-post settlement

-Ex-post, all parameters that are exchanged in real-time as specified in Section 4.4.2, must be sent per delivery point for all prequalified delivery points.
-Ex-post, the aFRR provider should send to Elia Pmeasured, Pbaseline, avail_sec and Psec per delivery point for all prequalified delivery points.
+For ex-post settlement purposes, all parameters that are exchanged in real-time as specified in Section 4.4.2, must be sent per delivery point for all prequalified delivery points.
+For the ex-post settlement, Pmeasured, Pbaseline, avail_sec and Psec per delivery point for all prequalified delivery points should be provided to Elia.